Workstation Enterprise Search

 Brief Overview

-Workstation Enterprise Search enables you to discover applications and resources with a single unified search.
-It searches across WalkMe content and content within 3rd-party apps that were connected in the Settings Integrations page.
+Workstation Enterprise Search empowers you to discover applications and resources through a comprehensive, unified search experience.
+It functions as a robust search engine capable of searching for information across both WalkMe content and content within third-party apps that were added through the Console's Integrations page.

 Enterprise search does the following: